 A Picture and a Thousand Words responds to COVID-19

 We feel that it’s important to continue to inspire and be inspired despite (or perhaps because of) current events.
-We are proceeding with our 2021 Event Schedule and deadlines without changes at this point.
+We are proceeding with our 2021 Event Schedule virtually.

 We also recognize that circumstances may change, and we are prepared to reschedule or restructure our 2021 event if appropriate.